o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-multiple-bundles.md

        --output dlc_level2.assetlist
    ```
 **Important**
  The ordering of `--firstAssetFile` and `--secondAssetFile` here is required\.
 The compliment comparison works by taking content located in `secondAssetFile` which isn't referenced in `firstAssetFile` - not the other way around\.
-See [Amazon Lumberyard Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md) for all of the details\.
+See [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md) for all of the details\.

 1. Get the *complement* of the assets between `engine_pc.assetlist` from the previous tutorial and l`dlc_level2_pc.assetlist`\.
 This removes engine\-specific content from the `level2` assets\.